About this group

 Our travel insurance aims to make the process of getting a quote and going abroad much simpler.
 Join this group to be the first to hear about any updates.

-The charity Macmillan offers advice on where people affected by cancer can currently go for insurance.
+The charity Macmillan doesn't have its own travel insurance but does offer advice on where people affected by cancer can go for holiday cover.

 Travel insurance with breast cancer